alonbh5/SuperDuperMarket/README.md

 How To Run:

-* The "Run" Folder Contain .war file, in Order To View Site You can use TomCat (or any other war deployer)
+* The "Run" Folder Contain .war file, in Order To View The Site You can use Tomcat (or any other war deployer)
 * Use Chrome Browser!

 1. After Deployment: Go To "http://localhost:8080/WebAppSDM/"